 She was born at Westminster Palace 28 or 29 Dec 1489.
 She married James IV, King of Scotland, on 8 Aug 1503 at the Abbey Church of the Holyrood.
-They had five sons: (1) James, first of that name; (2) Arthur; (3) James (second of that name); (4) unnamed; (5) and Alexander, duke of Ross.
+They had five sons: (1) James, first of that name in England; (2) Arthur; (3) James (second of that name); (4) unnamed; (5) and Alexander, duke of Ross.
 They also had one (unnamed) daughter;

 3. Henry (VIII)

 She was born 2 July 1492 and died at Eltham, Kent, 14 Nov 1495 and was buried at Westminster Abbey.
 Her funeral was conducted at great expense and ceremony–£318 (equivalent to £155,000 today).
 The king commissioned a great tomb for her (Borman).